Sukotjo Tjokroatmodjo

-Sukotjo Tjokroatmodjo (also spelled Soekotjo) (18 December 1927 - 16 March 2017) was an Indonesian historian, civil servant and retired Major general.
-He saw combat in the Indonesian War of Independence of 1945-1949.
-He later became assistant for international co-operation to the Minister of Defence, serving between 1978-1984.
+Sukotjo Tjokroatmodjo (also spelled Soekotjo) (18 December 1927 – 16 March 2017) was an Indonesian historian, civil servant and retired Major general.
+He saw combat in the Indonesian War of Independence of 1945–1949.
+He later became assistant for international co-operation to the Minister of Defence, serving between 1978 and 1984.
 After retirement he was one of the vice-chairmen of Indonesia's veteran association, Legiun Veteran Republik Indonesia.

 Indonesian War of Independence and military career

 Sukotjo was born on 18 December 1927 in Kertosono, Java.
 After the surrender of Japanese forces in Indonesia in 1945, Sukotjo obtained one of the rifles the Japanese left behind.
 "At the moment I just started fighting" he has said about the start of his involvement in the war.
 On 9 August 1947 he finished his training as an officer at the rank of vaandrig (officer cadet).
 At that point he joined the bodyguard of Sukarno and was with him during his surrender at Yogyakarta.
 In 1952 Sukotjo had reached the rank of Lieutenant.
 He retired from the military at the rank of Major general.